miketui/middle/OEBPS/chapters_src/20-Chapter-X-Crafting-Enduring-Legacies_final.md

 c) Nurturing the next generation of stylists and leaving a positive legacy
 d) Focusing solely on personal success and accolades

-**Answer:** c) Nurturing the next generation of stylists and leaving a positive legacy

 ## Worksheet